Chapter 13 Chunk Hooks (*)

 before).
 The meanings of these arguments are:

-before: Whether the chunk hook is executed before or after the code chunk itself is executed.
+before: Whether the chunk hook is currently being executed before or after the code chunk itself is executed.
 Note that a chunk hook is executed twice for every code chunk (once before with

 hook(before = TRUE)and once after with